What role does the personal representative play under a will?

 Who will pay the estate tax?

-The estate tax is required on the transfer of the estate of the decedent to his lawful heirs and beneficiaries based on the fair market value of the net estate at the time of death of the decedent.
+The estate tax is required on the transfer of the estate of the decedent to his lawful heirs, beneficiaries, or whoever has power of attorney based on the fair market value of the net estate at the time of death of the decedent.

 Your gross taxable estate is the total value of everything you have – both probate assets and property that goes directly to a living beneficiary.
 The estate tax exemption is subtracted from this total value, and the tax is due on balance.